RohitKrish46/RohitKrish46.github.io/_posts/2020-04-18-Diving-Deep-Into-H2oai.md

   - MNIST
 ---

-In this blog, I explore H2O.ai's core features and demonstrate how to build a deep learning model with the MNIST dataset, highlighting its practical applications and user-friendly interface.
+About the key features of H2O.ai for building deep learning models.

 > Artificial Intelligence, Deep Learning, Machine Learning whatever you are doing if you don't understand it, Learn it.
 Because otherwise, ? you are going to be a dinosaur within 3 years. - **Mark Cuban**